When To Use Bank Deposits

 - No bank account is available: set up the bank account and link it to the right GL cash account first.

-- The deposit cannot be edited: posted or reconciled deposits may require a reversal or correction workflow instead of direct editing.
+- The deposit cannot be edited: posted or reconciled deposits may require a void, reversal, or correction workflow instead of direct editing.

 - Period close blocks changes: if the deposit date is in a closed period, accounting may need to reopen the period or post a current-period correction.